-Print-on-Demand (POD) copies of the U.S. Coast Pilot, produced from these same updated files, are available for sale by authorized printing partners.
-(NOAA will continue to print new editions annually for customers who prefer the traditional hardcopy book.)
+NOAA Certified (Print-on-Demand) copies of the U.S. Coast Pilot, produced from these same updated files, are available for sale by authorized printing partners.
+(NOAA will continue to create new editions annually for customers who prefer the traditional hardcopy book.)

 To serve you better, we have made it easier to self-correct the printed Coast Pilot: